 A member of the Chilean Ornithologists Union, Rodrigo has been involved in several environmental education projects with children, has led workshops and lectures about birds and birding, and has worked to try and get the public attention on birds, their knowledge and conservation, and birdwatching as a sustainable economic activity.
 In this context he inspired the Festival de Aves de Chile, in 2008, the country's first ever bird festival, an event that is still celebrated every year in the city of Viña del Mar and has spurred similar community events throughout the country.

-Rodrigo and Kevin
+Rodrigo and Toby

 What's included in your holiday price: